Main Content

 The manual accessibility report

-The report/tracker we use was developed 3-4 years back by web accessibility specialists in our team to be aligned with the latest WCAG standards, and we have been using and updating it ever since.
+The report/tracker we use was developed 3-4 years back by accessibility experts in our team to be aligned with the latest WCAG standards, and we have been using and updating it ever since.

 This structure gave us the flexibility to document various types of errors, even when the same issue appeared in different forms across the site, like color contrast issues affecting multiple elements such as buttons, headers, footers, and links, leading to numerous errors on a single page.